 Hi!
 We are currently open and an experienced Student Adviser is available to answer any questions you may have.
 Our number is 0800 0 111 024

-Once the student has obtained their French IGCSE, they will find a number of options are open to them.
+Once the student has obtained their International GCSE French, they will find a number of options are open to them.
 While many choose to continue studying the language at A level, others choose to develop their skills by spending some time in a French-speaking country.

-Whichever option students choose, having an IGCSE in French will prove to be a useful asset throughout their lives – whether in the context of a holiday, or a future business trip overseas.
+Whichever option students choose, having an International GCSE in French will prove to be a useful asset throughout their lives – whether in the context of a holiday, or a future business trip overseas.